parapluu/encore/README.md

 This installs the Encore compiler in a Virtual Machine (VM).

 At this point, you have a Ubuntu VM working for you.
 You will work on your localhost (marked as `localhost$`) and compile on the VM (marked as `vm$`).
+Your Encore code needs to be placed inside the `encore` folder (the VM is restricted to work only inside that folder).

 To connect to the VM:

     localhost$ vagrant ssh

+This command will connect you to the VM (user: `vagrant`, password: `vagrant`).

 From the VM, compile using Encore: